terminatorul/NvStrapsReBar/README.md

 Use command `nvidia-smi -q -d memory` to check the new BAR size reported by the Windows/Linux driver.

-It maybe easier and more informative to post GPU-Z screenshots with the main GPU page + ReBAR page, and CPU-X with the CPU page and motherboard page screenshots.
+It maybe easier and more informative to post GPU-Z screenshots with the main GPU page + ReBAR page, and CPU-X with the CPU page and motherboard page screenshots, plus the output from nvidia-smi command.
 If you needed to apply more changes to make ReBAR work, please post about them as well.

 ## Building (Windows only)
 * Download and install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/) from Microsoft.
 Be sure to select C/C++ Desktop Development option for installation.